Chinese Taipei women's national football team

-The Chinese Taipei women's national football team (中華台北女子足球代表隊) represents Taiwan (the Republic of China) in international women's football and is controlled by the Chinese Taipei Football Association, the governing body for football in Taiwan.
+The Chinese Taipei women's national football team (中華台北女子足球代表隊) represents Taiwan (Republic of China) in international women's football and is controlled by the Chinese Taipei Football Association, the governing body for football in Taiwan.

 History

 Under the Asian Ladies Football Confederation

-A women's national football team was form to represent Taiwan (Republic of China) in the mid-1970s.
+A women's national football team was form to represent Taiwan in the mid-1970s.
 Taiwan was among the founding members of the now defunct Asian Ladies Football Confederation (ALFC) along with Hong Kong, Malaysia, and Singapore in 1968.
 Republic of China debuted at the Asian Women's Championship in 1977 which it won.
 They were also the champions at the 1980 and 1981 editions.

-However the People's Republic of China having successfully petitioned the Asian Football Confederation to ban Taiwan to compete under the name of "Republic of China" due to its One China policy in 1974, have also applied pressure to the ALFC.
+However China (People's Republic of China) having successfully petitioned the Asian Football Confederation to ban Taiwan to compete under the name of "Republic of China" due to its One China policy in 1974, have also applied pressure to the ALFC.
 In 1981, the Republic of China FA was renamed as the Chinese Taipei Football Association (CTFA).
 For the 1981 Asian Women's Championship, the ALFC convinced Taiwan to compete under the name Mulan Taipei.
 The ALFC within the 1980s was absorbed into the AFC.